Iqwertz/Depictor/readme.md

 In this text field you can paste some gcode that gets appended to the gcode file before drawing it.
 Before starting your first print please adjust the feedrate (default: 4000) and the homing command (default: $H) for your plotter.

 ### **Gcode scaling**
 Depictor will automatically scale your gcode to the size of your drawing area.
-By default, the drawing area is from [X0 Y0] to [X20 Y162].
-Since these values are probably different on your machine you will have to adjust them:

-- Gcode scaling:
-  - To calculate this value move the pen to the corner of your drawing area that is the furthest away from 0,0.
-Enter these values in the settings under "Gcode scaling"
-- Gcode offset:
-  - To calculate this value move the pen to the corner of your drawing area that is closest to 0,0.
-Enter these values in the settings under "Gcode offset".
+To define the drawing area you have to measure the smallest point and the biggest point on it.
+Enter these values into the "Drawing area start" and "Drawing area end" fields.

 ### **Pen down command** / **Pen up command**
 Here you can configure the commands to lift and lower the drawing pen.
 If these commands are different on your plotter please change them here.